What You Need to Know About Farm Labor Contractor

 - Field Manager

-There were about 3,000 jobs for Farm Labor Contractor in 2016 (in the United States).
+In 2016, there was an estimated number of 3,000 jobs in the United States for Farm Labor Contractor.
 New jobs are being produced at a rate of 6.7% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Farm Labor Contractor by 2026.
 There will be an estimated 300 positions for Farm Labor Contractor per year.

 The states with the most job growth for Farm Labor Contractor are Idaho, Wisconsin, and Nebraska.
 Watch out if you plan on working in Wyoming, Iowa, or Alabama.
 These states have the worst job growth for this type of profession.